openradar/PyDDA/_sources/user_guide/dealiasing_velocities.rst.txt

 Radar Data Quality Control - Dealiasing
 =======================================

-In this notebook, we will showcase how to preform quality control of your radar files, specifically dealiasing velocities.
+In this notebook, we will showcase how to perform quality control of your radar files, specifically dealiasing velocities.
 By doing this we can provide PyDDA with quality controlled doppler velocities for dual doppler analysis.